 Forming Consciences for Faithful Citizenship

-This recently revised statement urges Catholics to be involved in public life and to use the values of their faith to shape their political choices.
+This newly revised statement urges Catholics to be involved in public life and to use the values of their faith to shape their political choices.
 It does not tell Catholics who to vote for, but rather to make choices that promote the common good.
-See “Bishops pass ‘Faithful Citizenship,’ some call for new document” for discussion about the most recent revisions.

 Ballotpedia – Sample Ballot Lookup Tool